 No matter what kind of bug you find in your car – ants, spiders, cockroaches, beetles, or other terrible creatures – you have to find a way to get rid of it!
 If you see one or two bugs, this is not a tragedy.
-But when you find a flock of bugs, you can get scared!
+But when you find a flock of bugs and roach, you can get scared!
 And we understand your feelings.
 But you don’t have to destroy your car or change it to a new one.
 There are some precautions which can help you to kill the bugs and keep your car vermin free.
 It’s not difficult because – in most cases – you can fight them by yourself, without the help of a specialist in disinsection.

 In the beginning, let’s check how the bugs get into your car and how to prevent it.

 It’s easy to understand – the bugs like being where people are!
-That is why bugs like houses and cars.
+That is why bugs roaches like houses and cars.
 The cockroaches look for shelter, water, and food, so if the bugs find this in your vehicle, this place can be its’ dream house.

 - Bet bugs

-Generally, a lot of bugs or pets appears as single, for example – spider.
+Generally, a lot of bugs and roach or pets appears as single, for example – spider.
 But the spider needs to eat something, so if you find it in your car, you may find the other insects.
 Insect attracts the insect, especially if the spider is hungry!
 But the kind of bugs in your vehicle depends on many factors, for example, the season, weather, and air temperature – some of the bugs will try to protect themselves from the cold outside, some of the bugs will look for heat protection.
 But cockroaches can attack your car regardless of the weather.
 If the cockroaches find food, water, and security in your car, you will have a huge problem.

 But how do they get into the car?